Writing Tips for Getting and Staying Organized

 I’ve struggled with how to organize my electronic writing folder.
 For some reason, printed materials are easier to group and label.
 By using subfolders, I’ve been able to create navigable directories that make it easy to find anything and everything I’ve written.

-- Completed Works: ready to be sent out or published.
+- Completed Works: Pieces that are ready to be sent out or published.

-- In Progress: anything that is not polished, with subfolders:
+- In Progress: anything that is not polished, with the following sub-folders:

 - Feedback: feedback and critiques that I have given and received.